James Gleeson (bishop)

-James William Gleeson (24 December 1920 – 21 March 2000) was an Australian clergyman and the sixth Archbishop of Adelaide.
-He was the first South Australian priest to become Archbishop of Adelaide.
+James William Gleeson CMG (24 December 1920 – 21 March 2000) was an Australian clergyman and the sixth Catholic Archbishop of Adelaide.
+He was the first South Australian priest to become Catholic Archbishop of Adelaide.

 Early life

 James William Gleeson was born on 24 December 1920 in Balaklava, north of Adelaide in South Australia.
 His early education was in Balaklava, attending a Josephite school before going to boarding school at Sacred Heart College in Somerton Park, South Australia, a Marist Brothers college.
 Gleeson's studies for the priesthood were undertaken at Corpus Christi College in Werribee, Victoria, and he was ordained by Archbishop Matthew Beovich in Adelaide's St. Francis Xavier's Cathedral on 24 July 1945.
 After serving as an assistant priest in the cathedral parish for a year, Beovich sent Gleeson to a teacher's college in Melbourne for a year, and in 1952 appointed him Director of Catholic Education for the archdiocese.
 In 1958, Gleeson received Queen's Birthday Honours, becoming a companion of the Order of St Michael and St George (CMG).
 Cited for the award was his work with young people, both as Director of Catholic Education and through his participation with organisations dealing with the education and welfare of students.